 Kid Cudi’s recent single Leader of the Delinquents marks his anticipated resurgence as a solo artist.
 He has a newfound confidence – and abrasiveness – as he polishes the song with a rekindled swagger.
 In the opening line, he acknowledges his general lack of new material, and reintroduces himself at the same time: “Hello friends, Cudder again.”
-Looking back at the last decade in Cudi’s career, it’s impossible to underestimate how critical his Kids See Ghosts album was in reigniting the artist’s ambitions.
+Looking back at the last decade in Cudi’s career, and then at his current momentum, it’s impossible to underestimate how critical his Kids See Ghosts album was in reigniting the artist’s ambitions.

 Few artists have had as big an impact on the sound of contemporary hip hop as Kid Cudi.
 (One of the few others happens to be his Kids See Ghosts counterpart, Kanye West).
 Cudi’s debut album, Man on the Moon, marked the beginning of a new genre of psychedelic hip hop.
 It was a cool and trippy album about drug-induced adventures, but it was also about a lonely stoner battling depression.
 These elements made it a groundbreaking record that listeners latched on to; people of all backgrounds felt like they could identify with the protagonist’s struggle, and wanted to sing along with the lyrics about conquering those same demons.
 In short – Man on the Moon was empowering.
 And the music, filled with the now-famous Cudi hums, was dope.